 Hallin Fell is a small fell near Howtown, perfectly placed for enjoying some of the best views up and down Ullswater.
 The fell itself is typically lakes, little rocky outcrops, bracken covered hillside and a fine summit cairn.

 A great day out for families.
-Take the steamer from Glenridding or Pooley Bridge for maximum enjoyment.
+Take the steamer to Howtown from Glenridding or Pooley Bridge for maximum enjoyment.

 From the summit a number of faint path head just east of north towards the lake.
 They are not marked on the map.
 However any of them provide the best way of varying the descent off the mountain.